albhardy/albhardy.github.io/_events/2017-05-09-workshop-processfacilitation.md

 ---
 layout: event
-title: "Process Facilitation Workshop"
+title: "Process Facilitation Workshop by Idialogue"
 date: 09-05-2017
 category: workshop
 excerpt_separator: <!--more-->
 ---

-Facilitators help to fill an impartial role in enabling group become more effective and achieve positive outcomes.
-It’s an important and often underappreciated skill for UX designers to gain.
-Conducted by Ng Choon Seng, an IAF Certified Professional Facilitator, this workshop equipped participants with understanding, hands-on skills, tools and method to become an effective process facilitator.
+Facilitators provides impartial role in enabling group become more effective and achieve positive outcomes.
+It’s an important and often underappreciated skill for UX designers to have.

+Conducted by Ng Choon Seng - one of the first in Singapore to be an International Association of Facilitators (IAF) Certified Professional Facilitator (CPF), this workshop equipped participants with understanding, hands-on skills, tools and method to become an effective process facilitator.

 <!--more-->
 {% include image-full.html file="/2017/5/fac-training.jpg" alt="Facilitation Course" height="400px"%}